-It is not uncommon for you to be searching the internet for a file of a particular format/extension… and all you get is either .7z, .zip or .rar.
-In 99% or the cases, you already got what you want, just that, the real file has been compressed.
+It is not uncommon for you to search the internet for a file of a particular format/extension… and all you get is either .7z, .zip, or .rar.
+In 99% of the cases, you already got what you want, just that, the real file has been compressed.
 In this article, I will be giving a comprehensive tutorial on how to extract compressed files.
 Archived files contain other files of which what is inside can be exactly what you need.
-For example, Windows Os directly uses .exe and .msi. if you search for a windows computer file on the net and you see something like “Mozilla Firefox browser for pc.zip” Then it means, Firefox.exe has been compressed into a .zip archive. in all certainty, you need to extract or decompress an archived file in order to get into the enclosed files within.
+For example, Windows OS directly uses .exe and .msi.
+If you search for a Windows computer file on the net and you see something like “Mozilla Firefox browser for pc.zip” Then it means, Firefox.exe has been compressed into a .zip archive. in all certainty, you need to extract or decompress an archived file in order to get into the enclosed files.

 What is an “Archive/Compress File”?